Harevasu/EXNO2DS/README.md

-# RESULT
+# RESULT:
 We have performed Exploratory Data Analysis on the given data set successfully.